DELVE (DECam Local Volume Exploration) Survey

 - DELVE-MC: a contiguous Magellanic Cloud periphery survey to study the structure, evolution, star formation history, and satellite population of the Magellanic Clouds.

-- DELVE-DEEP: a deep targeted survey of four Magellanic Cloud analogs (Sextans B, NGC 55, NGC 300, IC 5152) in the Local Volume to study the satellite populations of isolated low-mass hosts.
+- DELVE-DEEP: a deep targeted survey of Magellanic Cloud analogs (Sextans B, NGC 55, NGC 300, IC 5152) in the Local Volume to study the satellite populations of isolated low-mass hosts.

 Data Releases